bitcoin/bips/bip-segdata.md

 Consequently, prunability enables a resource-constrained node to receive and retain a lighter but fully valid view of a block without SegData, making the case that data carriage can contribute to decentralisation rather than only burden it.

 SegData is priced at witness parity or less, making it cost-competitive and economically rational, and places no restriction on the existing vectors.
-By offering this region, a channel is provided for data to be carried honestly (§Rationale) by Bitcoin and the operators that consent to it.
+By offering this region, a channel is provided for data to be carried honestly ([Rationale](#rationale)) by Bitcoin and the operators that consent to it.

 ### Design lineage